wiremoons/wiremoons.github.io/_posts/2020-05-16-Nim-on-a-Raspberry-Pi.md

 has plenty of helpful information, and offers more alternative install options such as using `docker` or `snaps` too.

+### Update

+It was pointed out to me on the [Nim forum](https://forum.nim-lang.org) that there are also pre-complied Nim binaries for many different platforms, including the Raspberry Pi, available from the [Nim Github release pages](https://github.com/nim-lang/nightlies/releases/tag/2020-05-15-version-1-2-d2d401c).
+Just in case you don't want to use one of the above  *build it yourself* options!

 ### What Next?